MethanePowered/MethaneKit/README.md

   - CMake 3.15 or later
 - **Windows**
   - Windows 10 RS5 (build 1809) or later
-  - Visual Studio 2019 or later
+  - Visual Studio 2019 with MSVC v142 or later
-  - MSVC v141 or later
   - Windows 10 SDK
 - **MacOS**
   - MacOS 10.13 "El Capitan" or later